anthonymakela/anthonymakela.github.io/_posts/2019-01-01-Analysis-On-Exoplanets.md

 </div>

-Of the 10 methods that have successfully been used to find planets, 96.5% of discoveries have been made using just two methods: transit and radial velocity.
+Of the 10 methods that have successfully been used to find planets, 96% of discoveries are made using just two methods: transit and radial velocity.

 ### Who has discovered the majority of the planets?